 Store these energy balls in an airtight container in the freezer.
 They can typically last up to two weeks when refrigerated and 2-3 months when you freeze them.

 I have not tried the recipe with quick oats, but that should work fine.
-Quick oats are essentially rolled oats that have been cut into smaller pieces and partially cooked during processing, so they have a finer texture and cook more quickly.
+Quick oats are rolled oats that have been cut into smaller pieces and partially cooked during processing, so they have a finer texture and cook more quickly.
 This will probably result in a smoother texture.
 Just keep in mind that the texture and binding will be slightly different compared to using rolled oats.

 Energy bites travel well, but I suggest putting them in a container instead of a plastic bag where they can potentially be squished.
-They make for a convenient and portable snack option for both adults and kids, whether you're on the go or just need a quick "keep-hunger-at-bay" snack.
+They make for a convenient and portable snack option for both adults and kids, whether you're on the go or just need a quick u0022keep-hunger-at-bayu0022 snack.

 Got a minute?
 I'd love for you to dive into the comments and rate these Vegan Chocolate Chip Energy Balls.
 Your feedback is invaluable—did you love it?
 Did you make any fun twists?
 Let me know how my directions worked for you so I can keep improving my recipes.
 Follow me on Pinterest, Instagram, Facebook, and YouTube for inspiration.